 Pediatrics.
-Children under the age of two years and those with congenital metabolic disorders or mental retardation are more susceptible to hepatotoxicity.
+Children under the age of 2 years and those with congenital metabolic disorders or mental retardation are more susceptible to hepatotoxicity.
 Valproic acid was well tolerated in clinical trials of pediatric patients.

 Geriatric.
 Pharmacokinetics of valproic acid in the elderly do not differ significantly from those in younger adults.
 However, there may be reduced drug clearance due to lower plasma protein binding and drug metabolizing capacity in the elderly that requires a slightly lower dose than in younger adults.
 Dose adjustments are based on clinical response rather than on total plasma drug concentrations.

 Anesthesia.
 There are no special precautions for anesthesia in patients on valproic acid therapy.